zizkebab/check-reserved-instances/README.rst

    -  time since launch with each instance in the NOT RESERVED
    -  cost-savings of each UNUSED RESERVATION instance type

--  Move templates to package data and install to operating system folder (ex. /etc/check-reserved-instances) for easy editing
+-  Install templates to operating system folder (ex. /etc/check-reserved-instances) for easy editing

 Contributing
 ------------